large-scale-gxe-methods/GEM/README.md

 Effect_Allele      - The allele that is counted in association testing.
 N_Samples          - The number of samples without missing genotypes.
 AF                 - The allele frequency of the effect allele.
+GV                 - The variance of the effected allele.
 N_catE_*           - The number of non-missing samples in each combination of strata for all of the categorical exposures and interaction covariates.
 AF_catE_*          - The allele frequency of the effect allele for each combination of strata for all of the catgorical exposure or interaction covariate.
+GV_catE_*          -The variance of the effect allele for each combination of strata for all of the catgorical exposure or interaction covariate.

 Beta_Marginal           - The coefficient estimate for the marginal genetic effect (i.e., from a model with no interaction terms).
 SE_Beta_Marginal        - The model-based SE associated with the marginal genetic effect estimate.